 We also equipped and ran a hospital in Tripoli, Lebanon for refugees, who fled from Syria, treating over 21,000 patients in the first 3 months.
 We sent a convoy of 7 ambulances with medical aid to Syria and equipped a new hospital, established to deal with the casualties of the war, in the north of the country.

-Syrians flee to Jordan
+Syrians in Jordan

 Thanks to your continued donations we have managed to supply thousands of families with hygiene kits equipped with basic necessities such as shampoo, toothpaste, women’s sanitary packs and soap, as well as distributing hundreds of winter blankets, mattresses and clothing kits to refugees.